kroppheather/multiple_comp_ex/README.md

 #### Author names:

-##### all_data
-Contains data and code for looking at all of the scenarios for group size, balance, and variance outline in Ogle _et. al. (in prep)_ The user calculate the partial pooling index for all scenarios.

 ##### appendix_data
+Contains data  for a pre-defined subset of scenarios included in the appendix in Ogle _et. al. (in prep)_

+##### appendix_code
-Contains data and code for a pre-defined subset of scenarios included in the appendix in Ogle _et. al. (in prep)_
+ Contains analysis code  for a pre-defined subset of scenarios included in the appendix in Ogle _et. al. (in prep)_